Value Services Group

 Roofing Membrane Waterproofing Testing: Ensuring Long-Term Performance

-Complete guide to testing waterproofing membranes including tensile strength, elongation, water absorption, and weathering resistance per EN 13416 and EN 13707.
+Comprehensive expert guide to roofing membrane testing including tensile strength, elongation, water absorption, weathering resistance, seam testing, and quality assurance procedures per EN 13416, EN 13707, and ASTM standards.

 Read Article →